You're busy. Your team is busy. Timesheets are full, clients are getting serviced, and the work is getting done. So why doesn't the revenue match?

 If your realization rate is consistently below target on specific clients, the answer isn't always internal.
 Sometimes the price is simply wrong.

 This is uncomfortable, but the data makes it easier.
-When you can show a client the actual time spent on their work, broken down by task, a pricing conversation shifts from "we want to charge you more" to "here's what your work actually involves, and here's what it costs to deliver it well."
+When you can show a client the actual time spent on their work, broken down by task, the conversation shifts from "we want to charge you more" to "here's what your work actually involves, and here's what it costs to deliver it well."

 Separate Realization Analysis from Staff Performance Reviews